 At this moment, you might be the only person physically using your computer.
-You might even be the only person currently in the room.
+You might even be the only person in the room.
 However, if you aren’t taking steps to remain anonymous on the internet, then you aren’t browsing alone.
-Every time you go online you leave a trail of information that is visible to more third parties than you might think.
-And clearing your browser’s history won’t do anything about it.
+Every time you go online, you leave a trail of information that’s visible to more third parties than you might think – and clearing your browser’s history won’t change anything about that.

 These days we can’t go a week without news of overreaching governments trying to monitor and control their citizens on the internet.
-But governments aren’t the only ones trying to get a look at your traffic.
-There are several other lower-profile entities that could also be collecting your identifying information without you knowing.
-These include your internet provider; search engines; individual websites; social networks; local network administrators; apps; your operating system; and everyone’s favorite internet villain, hackers.
+But governments aren’t the only ones trying to get a look at your online traffic.
+There are several other lower-profile entities that could be collecting your identifying information without your knowing.
+These include your ISP, search engines, individual websites, social networks, local network administrators, apps, your operating system, and everyone’s favorite internet villain: hackers.

-In this article, you’ll find browser extensions to help you keep an eye on your privacy, surf anonymously, prevent unwanted access to your data, block unwanted ads, and easily maintain a variety of complex passwords for each of your accounts.
+In this article, you’ll find a number of browser extensions that can help you keep an eye on your privacy.
+VPN extensions will help you surf anonymously and prevent unwanted access to your data, while adblockers can block annoying ads and password managers keep your passwords secure without you having to remember them.

 Virtual private networks have been around for a long time, but until relatively recently they were the realm of IT professionals.
 Governments and business used them to provide employees with secure access from remote locations, but now almost anyone can use one.
 A VPN works by redirecting your traffic through a separate private network on the way to its final destination.
 The VPN replaces the user’s information with its own, so even the final website doesn’t know where the original traffic came from.
 There are three principal benefits to VPNs:

 - Anonymity: Every website reads and often stores the IP data of its users.
 This data contains information about your computer and network connection, and can be personally identifiable.
 As mentioned above, a VPN adds an intermediate step to your data’s journey.
 Therefore, the target website can only see the IP information of the remote network, not yours.